The Story of the Band’s Thanksgiving Farewell

 At the time of the concert, the Band was enjoying a run of success dating back to its 1964 formation as the backing crew for rockabilly singer Ronnie Hawkins.
-After rising to prominence as Bob Dylan's band in the mid-'60s, the group – consisting of bassist/vocalist Rick Danko, drummer/vocalist Levon Helm, multi-instrumentalist Garth Hudson, keyboard player/vocalist Richard Manuel, and guitarist/vocalist Robbie Robertson – embarked on a recording career that produced six straight Top 40 albums, including their platinum self-titled 1969 release.
+After rising to prominence as Bob Dylan's band in the mid-'60s, the group – consisting of bassist/vocalist Rick Danko, drummer/vocalist Levon Helm, multi-instrumentalist Garth Hudson, keyboard player/vocalist Richard Manuel and guitarist/vocalist Robertson – embarked on a recording career that produced six straight Top 40 albums, including their platinum self-titled 1969 release.

-All of which is to say that when they announced their retirement from the stage, the Band were still very much in demand – and had acquired enough famous friends over the years that ‘The Last Waltz’ quickly became a star-studded affair, featuring appearances from former benefactors Hawkins and Dylan as well as a long list of guests that included Van Morrison, Eric Clapton, Neil Young, Muddy Waters, Joni Mitchell, and Dr. John.
+All of which is to say that when they announced their retirement from the stage, the Band were still very much in demand – and had acquired enough famous friends over the years that The Last Waltz quickly became a star-studded affair, featuring appearances from former benefactors Hawkins and Dylan as well as a long list of guests that included Van Morrison, Eric Clapton, Neil Young, Muddy Waters, Joni Mitchell, and Dr. John.
 Considering that the audience was treated to a turkey dinner and ballroom dancing prior to the start of the show, the event's $25 ticket price – which was a lot of money at the time – ended up being quite a bargain.

 Resentment over Robertson's control of the Band's affairs extended to decisions as simple as who should join them in the lineup – such as his infamously divisive insistence that Neil Diamond be brought on to perform a cut from his recent Robertson-produced LP.
-(Walking offstage after his performance, Diamond supposedly challenged Bob Dylan to "follow that,” to which Dylan is said to have issued the scathing retort “What do I have to do, go on stage and fall asleep?")
+(Walking offstage after his performance, Diamond supposedly challenged Bob Dylan to "follow that."
+Dylan was said to have issued the scathing retort, "What do I have to do, go on stage and fall asleep?")